World War II in Albania: Beginning of Albanian Communist and Fascist parties and National Liberation Movement

 After March 1943, the NLM formed its first and second regular battalions, which subsequently became brigades, to operate along with existing smaller and irregular units.
 Resistance to the occupation grew rapidly as signs of Italian weakness became apparent.
 At the end of 1942, guerrilla forces numbered no more than 8,000 to 10,000.
 By the summer of 1943, when the Italian effort collapsed, almost all of the mountainous interior was controlled by resistance units.

 The NLM formally established the National Liberation Army (NLA) in July 1943 with Spiro Moisiu as its military chief and Enver Hoxha as its political officer.
-It had 20,000 regular soldiers and guerrillas in the field by that time.
+It had 20,000 regular soldiers and guerrillas in the field by the end of that year.
 However, the NLA's military activities in 1943 were directed as much against the party's domestic political opponents, including prewar liberal, nationalist, and monarchist parties, as against the occupation forces.

 Nationalist resistance

 A nationalist resistance to the Italian occupiers emerged in October 1942.
 Ali Këlcyra and Mit’hat Frashëri formed the Western-oriented and anti-communist Balli Kombëtar (National Front).
 This movement recruited supporters from both the large landowners and peasantry.
 They supported the creation of Greater Albania by Italians and called for the creation of a republic and the introduction of economic and social reforms, opposing King Zog's return.
 Their leaders acted conservatively, however, fearing that the occupiers would carry out reprisals against them or confiscate the landowners' estates.
 The nationalistic Gheg chieftains and the Tosk landowners often came to terms with the Italians, and later the Germans, to prevent the loss of their wealth and power.
-The Balli Kombëtar, which had fought against the Italians, were threatened by the superior forces of the LNC and the Yugoslav Partisans, who were backed by the Allies.
+The Balli Kombëtar, which had fought against the Italians, was threatened by the superior forces of the LNC and the Yugoslav Partisans, who were backed by the Allies.